 The CAISO will review the information submitted to assess the Participating TO’s request and evaluate whether any other projects are affected by the date change.
 The CAISO will review its conclusions and alternatives to the milestone delay considered, if applicable, with all impacted Interconnection Customers and the Participating TO before making a decision on the request.
 Finally, the CAISO will provide Interconnection Customers with notice of the required milestone delay and the specific Network Upgrade(s) or transmission project is the cause of the delay.

 The COD extensions associated with a Participating TO’s delay in construction of upgrades should be commensurate.
-For example, the new In-Service Date of the project should be within approximately 6 months of the new in-service date for the Reliability Network Upgrades (i.e., just because the upgrade is delayed does not give the Interconnection Customer an ability to further delay its project).
+For example, the new In-Service Date of the project should be within approximately 6 months of the new in-service date for the RNUs (i.e., just because the upgrade is delayed does not give the Interconnection Customer an ability to further delay its project).
 In addition, the timeframes between the In-Service Date, Initial Synchronization Date, and COD should be similar to the number of days between these dates that were previously agreed to in the executed GIA, unless there is a valid reason to change those time periods which the Interconnection Customer must demonstrate to the CAISO.
 Thus if the Initial Synchronization Date was 30 days after the In-Service Date in the executed GIA, and the new In-Service Date is March 1, 2015, then the new Initial Synchronization Date should be March 31, 2015.

 Construction Sequencing

 If the COD of a proposed Generating Facility is changed by approximately 6 months (either before or after the COD set forth in the GIA), then the requested change in dates for the In-Service Date, Initial Synchronization Date, and COD may be approved without going through the MMA process.
 Interconnection Customers with executed GIAs will communicate this information in their monthly status reports.
-Construction sequencing extensions may be exercised for up to a cumulative six (6) months before triggering the need for a MMA.
-A COD may only be extended pursuant to this section of the BPM if the required Reliability Network Upgrades are completed.
+Construction sequencing extensions may be exercised for up to a cumulative six (6) months before triggering the need for an MMA.
+A COD may only be extended pursuant to this section of the BPM if the required RNUs are completed.
 If a COD needs to be extended because both Network Upgrades are delayed, and because of a construction sequencing issue, the Network Upgrade delay will be considered first, and then the clock will start on 6 months of allowable construction sequencing.

 Inverter Changes